acep-uaf/sw-cf-bq-pp/README.md

   Set each `<value>` in the `eiedeploy.env` file appropriately before deploying the Cloud Function. **Note:** For security reasons, do not cheeck the `eiedeploy.env` with values set  into a public repository such as github.

-### Dependencies
+## Dependencies

-The Cloud Function's dependencies are listed in the `requirements.txt` file and include the `google-cloud-bigquery` and `google-cloud-pubsub` package.
+The function relies on the following packages, as outlined in the `requirements.txt` file:
+- google-cloud-bigquery
+- google-cloud-storage
+- google-cloud-pubsub